 ABSTRACT

 To ensure energy autonomy, initiatives aiming at mitigating emissions of greenhouse gases in the energy sector rely on the development of renewable energy sources (RES).
-However, integrating electric RES into the energy mix represents an important challenge due to the variations they undergo and which induce variations in the electricity production that are not always in phase with demand.
+However, integrating electric RES into the energy mix represents an important challenge due to the variations they undergo, and which induce variations in the electricity production that are not always in phase with demand.
 This is the case for wind energy whose production varies according to the meteorological and climate conditions.
-The key goal of the present study is to provide a wind resource assessment over Reunion, a small island located in the South West Indian Ocean whose objective is to become self-sufficient for its electricity with RES by 2030.
-If the development of wind energy in the island has been limited to two wind farms up to now, Reunion’s plan for making its electricity system 100% renewable includes new installations of both onshore and offshore wind capacity.
+The key goal of the present study is to provide a wind resource assessment over Reunion, a small island located in the South West Indian Ocean (SWIO) whose objective is to become self-sufficient for its electricity with RES by 2030.
+If the development of wind energy on the island has been limited to two wind farms up to now, Reunion’s plan for making its electricity system 100% renewable includes new installations of both onshore and offshore wind capacity.
 In this study, the wind data from a variety of gridded datasets including climate reanalysis ERA5 at ~25 km spatial resolution and ERA5-Land at ~9 km spatial resolution, along with Météo-France AROME model at ~2.5 km spatial resolution are compared and validated against in-situ measurements from different Météo-France sites across Reunion over the period 2017-2020.
 All datasets are recorded at 10m height with an hourly temporal resolution.
-The validation is conducted over different time scales from the annual means to the diurnal cycles and includes visual (Weibull frequency distribution, time series of annual and diurnal cycles) and computational (correlation and metrics such as the bias and the root-mean square error to quantify the errors) methods.
+The validation is conducted over different time scales from the annual means to the diurnal cycles and includes visual (Weibull frequency distribution, time series of annual and diurnal cycles) and computational (correlation and metrics such as the bias and the root-mean-square error to quantify the errors) methods.

 Introduction